microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/real-time-translation/README.md

 	useAzureTranslationApis: true,//please override it to false if planning to use google translation v2 api
 ```

-2. Additional changes can be done in the web resource logic as per your business needs.
+2. Make additional changes in the web resource logic as per your business needs.

 Add this javascript file as web resource to your organisation.
 Follow the instructions in the topic [Add a web resource for real time translation](https://docs.microsoft.com/dynamics365/omnichannel/developer/how-to/add-web-resource-real-time-translation) to copy its URL in the Omnichannel Administration app to enable real-time translation feature in Omnichannel for Customer Service.